Karnataka receives first consignment of COVID-19 vaccines | Health

 The central government will be vaccinating about 3 crorepeople in the country in the first phase for free of cost.

-Observing that one vial contains 5 ml and it will be 0.5ml per dose, Sudhakar said 10 people can be administered ineach vial of vaccine.
+Observing that each vial contains 5 ml and it will be 0.5ml per dose, Sudhakar said 10 people can be administered ineach vial of vaccine.

 ''28 days after taking the first dose, a second doseshould be taken.
 The vaccine will help in developingimmunogenicity.
-The vaccine is completely safe and there isno need for anyone to worry or fear,'' he said The vaccination will be held as per protocols andguidelines issued.
+The vaccine is completely safe and there is noneed for anyone to worry or fear,'' he said.

 ''If there are any side effects it will be recorded...